`The peculiar risk lay in the possibility of

 sometimes comes with excessive dread, I knew that such assurance

-was folly, knew instinctively that the machine was removed out of
+was folly, knew instinctively that the machine was removed out

 my reach.
 My breath came with pain.
 I suppose I covered the